peteroupc/peteroupc.github.io/approxtheory.md

 - An _operator_ is a mapping from a function to a function.
     - An operator $L$ is _linear_ if it satisfies $L(af)=aL(f)$ and $L(f+g)=L(f)+L(g)$ for all allowed functions $f$ and $g$ and every number $a$.
     - An operator $L$ is _positive_ if it has the property that, if an allowed function $f$ is nonnegative on its domain, so is $L(f)$.[^2]
     - The _operator norm_ of an operator $L$ is the maximum "norm" of $L(f)$ over all allowed functions $f$ with a "norm" of 1 or less.
-The "norm" depends on the families of functions that $L$ maps to and from.
-For example, if $L$ maps continuous or bounded functions on a compact interval to functions of that kind, the "norm" is the maximum absolute value.
+The "norm" of $L(f)$ and that of $f$ depend on the spaces of functions that $L$ maps to and from.
+In this document, the "norm" is the maximum absolute value unless noted otherwise.
     - An operator is _bounded_ if its operator norm is finite.
 - The _expected value_ (or mean or “long-run average”) of a random variable $Y$ is denoted $\mathbb{E}[Y]$.
 - A _modulus of continuity of order 1_ of a function _f_, denoted $\omega_1(f, \delta)$, means a nonnegative and nowhere decreasing function where, for each $\delta\ge 0$, $\text{abs}(f(x)-f(y))\le\omega_1(f, \delta)$ whenever $x$ and $y$ are in $f$'s domain and no more than $\delta$ apart.
 Loosely speaking, $\omega_1(f, \delta)$ gives how much $f$ can vary when $f$ is restricted to a window of size $\delta$ or less.
 The modulus of continuity reflects the "regularity" of $f$; generally, the smaller it is, the more "regular".